colder/phantm/README.markdown

 to see what options the tool supports:

+Usage:   phantm [..options..] <files ...>
 Options: --help                 This help
-             --maindir <maindir>    Specify main directory of the tool --symbols              Display symbols
+         --maindir <maindir>    Specify main directory of the tool --colors <mode>        Change the way errors are displayed:
+                                Mode: none   : no colors
+                                      termbg : ANSI colors inside the code (default) term   : ANSI colors below the code html   : HTML colors below the code --symbols              Display symbols
          --showincludes         Display the list of included files --noincludes           Disables includes resolutions
          --noapi                Do not load the main API --tests                Enable internal consistency checks
          --fixpoint             Display fixpoints
-             --debug                Display all kind of debug information --quiet                Mute some errors such as uninitialized variables --focus                Only report the errors that occured in the main file --verbose              Display more notices
+         --debug                Display all kind of debug information --quiet                Mute some errors such as uninitialized variables --verbose              Display more notices
          --vverbose             Be nitpicking and display even more notices --includepath <paths>  Define paths for compile time include resolution (.:a:bb:c:..)
-             --apis <paths>         Import additional APIs (a.xml:b.xml:...)
+         --importAPI <paths>    Import additional APIs (a.xml:b.xml:...)
-             --progress             Display analysis progress
+         --exportAPI <path>     Use the type analysis to output a likely API --progress             Display analysis progress
+         --focus                Focus on main files and ignore errors in dependencies --only <symbols>       Only do analysis on the specified bodies of code (main:func1:class1::method1:...)
+         --exportAPI <path>     Export generated API to <path>
-             --lint                 Stop the analysis after the parsing
+         --lint                 Stop the analysis after the parsingr